Bridgestone (OTCMKTS:BRDCY) Updates FY 2021 Earnings Guidance

 Bridgestone (OTCMKTS:BRDCY) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $4.200-$4.200 for the period.
 The company issued revenue guidance of $30.21 billion-$30.21 billion.

-Several research firms have recently weighed in on BRDCY.
-The Goldman Sachs Group downgraded shares of Bridgestone from a buy rating to a neutral rating in a research report on Tuesday, June 1st.
-Zacks Investment Research raised shares of Bridgestone from a hold rating to a buy rating and set a $26.00 price objective for the company in a research report on Monday.
+Several analysts have commented on the stock.
+The Goldman Sachs Group cut shares of Bridgestone from a buy rating to a neutral rating in a research note on Tuesday, June 1st.
+Zacks Investment Research upgraded shares of Bridgestone from a hold rating to a buy rating and set a $26.00 target price on the stock in a report on Monday, August 30th.

 Bridgestone Corp. engages in the manufacture and sale of tires and rubber products.
 It operates through the Tires and Diversified Products segments.
 The Tires segment manufactures and sells tires, tubes, wheels and accessories.
 It also offers retread material and services, and auto maintenance.
 The Diversified Products segment includes chemical and industrial products, sporting goods, bicycles, and financial services.